-redit toward meeting the minimum appraisal work experience requirements may be granted in the categories shown below.
+Credit toward meeting the minimum appraisal work experience requirements may be granted in the categories shown below.
 To be acceptable, experience must, at a minimum, meet the criteria listed after each category shown below and comply with USPAP.

 NOTE: All work for which experience is claimed must have been performed for a business purpose (mock appraisal experience is ineligible).
-Effective January 1, 2008, experience may be gained through case studies and practicum courses that are approved by the AQB Course xperience Approval Program.
-However, minimum, meet the criteria experience cannot be credited for more than 50% of the total experience requirement.
+Effective January 1, 2008, experience may be gained through practicum courses that are approved by the AQB Course Approval Program.
+However, practicum experience cannot be credited for more than 50% of the total experience requirement.